open-policy-agent/opa/site/tutorials/ssh-sudo-authorization/index.md

 ### 3. Prepare SSH key to login to hosts.

-This example uses a special Docker image named `openpolicyagent/demo-pam` to simulate an SSH server.
+This tutorial uses a special Docker image named `openpolicyagent/demo-pam` to simulate an SSH server.
 This image contains:

 1. Pre-created Linux accounts for our users.
 2. Pre-populated authorized_keys files for our users.